-Q. How do you get before Riccardo Muti?
+Q. How do you sing for Riccardo Muti?

 A. Practice, practice, practice.

-To perform a Verdi opera, chorus preparations begin weeks in advance.
-This will not be Chicago Symphony Chorus director Duain Wolfe’s first opera with the Italian maestro.
-“It helps,” he laughs.
+In preparation for Macbeth, which opens this weekend at Symphony Center, Chicago Symphony Chorus Director Duain Wolfe begins rehearsals weeks in advance.
+This will not be his first full-length opera with the Italian maestro: “It helps,” he laughs.
 “There are fewer surprises.”
-Nevertheless, he puts the CSC through wild unorthodoxies, ensuring malleability when Mr. Muti takes over.
+Nevertheless, Mr. Wolfe puts the CSC through wild unorthodoxies, taking them to extremes in tempo in order to ensure malleability when Mr. Muti takes over.

 In the next scene the basses belt out, “Pro Macbetto…”

-The atmosphere shifts, like a cloud covering the sun.
-Indeed, we learn the Thane of Cawdor is dead; the witches’ prophecy is fulfilled.
-Still, the Maestro stops them again—one wonders, “That was amazing.
-What more could he want?”
+This time the atmosphere shifts, like a cloud moving across the sun (this is the moment we learn the Thane of Cawdor is dead, and the witches’ prophecy is fulfilled).

-But Maestro explains, “You are not a symphony chorus, but an opera chorus.
+Still, the maestro is not satisfied.
+He explains, “You are not a symphony chorus, but an opera chorus.
 Sing what you feel.
-You are not an army, but an individual—again!”
+You are not an army, but an individual – again!”

 “Look at my face, and it will come naturally.”

-Musicians learn quickly to trust Maestro Muti, and to produce the information coming at them from his podium.
-Italian baritone, Luca Salsi, who will sing the role of Macbeth loves every minute he’s singing for Mr. Muti, “He asks you with the eyes, with the face, with the hands; and you immediately know what he wants…I study a lot at home, the notes, the significance of the words—everything.
-He tells you something, and I think, ‘Why didn’t I see it?’…It’s so simple, he’s right.”
+Italian baritone Luca Salsi, who will sing the role of Macbeth, loves every minute he’s singing for Mr. Muti: “He asks you with the eyes, with the face, with the hands; and you immediately know what he wants…I study a lot at home; the notes, the significance of the words – everything.
+He tells you something, and I think, ‘Why didn’t I see it?’…It’s so simple.
+He’s right.”

 “Oppressed land of ours!
 You cannot have